peteratseneca/bti420winter2016/Week_09/README.md

 - Conditional menu item, if authenticated
 - Conditional menu item, if authenticated with a specific claim
 - Conditional dropdown menu, if authenticated with the Admin role claim

+**ManageAccounts (beta! will be updated)**

+Manage user accounts.

+Features:
+- Study the AccountManager controller
+- Enables list, find, edit, and delete, for user accounts

+**NotesApp**

+Work with private data.

+Features:
+- Study the Manager class
+- Users can work with their own data only